AayushRajput006/Data-Structures-and-Algorithms/README.md

 4. Searching - Searching an element in the Array .
 Two Types of searching : Linear & Binary.
 Linear Search - Searching every index for the given element.
 Binary Search  - works on sorted arrays only by divide & conquer technique.
-5. 2-Dimensional Array - Representation as rows and columns.
+5. 2-Dimensional Array - Representation as rows and columns indexes.
 6. Conversion - Binary to decimal & Decimal to Binary.